Italy antitrust asks Niel for board minutes on Telecom Italia stake purchases

-ROME, Oct 30 (Reuters) - Italy’s antitrust authority has asked French telecom tycoon Xavier Niel to show board minutes regarding his purchases of 15.14 percent stake in Telecom Italia , a source close to the matter said on Friday.
+ROME (Reuters) - Italy’s antitrust authority has asked French telecom tycoon Xavier Niel to show board minutes regarding his purchases of 15.14 percent stake in Telecom Italia, a source close to the matter said on Friday.

 The authority had written both to Niel and Telecom Italia, the source said.